By: Natalie Elmhurst

 Updated: 5/13/2026

-In this article, we'll take a closer look at our favorite sliding door window treatments and the benefits behind the different styles.
-Let’s dive in.
+In this article, we'll take a closer look at our favorite sliding glass door window treatments and the benefits behind the different styles.
+Let's dive in.

 The best window treatments for sliding glass doors are made with a side-to-side operation.
 The side-to-side movement ensures the door is fully functional and easy to use.
 However, while this functionality is ideal, it’s not the only choice you have available.
 Here's a look at our top five choices: